January 22, 2016 | Sarah Danks

 For example, here’s our home page meta description:

-“ThinkSEM is a Minneapolis internet marketing agency focused on PPC (Google AdWords) campaign management and responsive web design.
-Call us at 651-200-3831.”
+“ThinkSEM is a Minneapolis search marketing firm focused on PPC (Google AdWords Premier Partner) management & responsive web design.
+Call us at 651-200-3831 to talk about how we can help your online marketing program.”

 Is it brilliant?
 Nope.
 Is it straightforward, succinct, tells what we do and gives people a way to contact us?
 Yup.
 It’s not rocket science, and the great thing about these descriptions is you can change them quickly and easily as needed.